ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 All the heavy calculations can be started on a thread to be ready when the user will click on the button and have near instant response.

 # Conclusion
 We have seen how to profile our startup time and extract the biggest problems.
-We had our hands on some code and how to modify it to get a better experience for the user.
+We had our hands on some code and modified it to get a better user experience by increasing performance.
 To finish we found that using a big library is not often the best tool for performance and we have to always think about the impact of our code on our user.

 As a side note, we should always keep track of the cold start, it's a good indicator about what is going on in the code and NimbleDroid offer this for free.
 This way we can keep an eye on builds after builds, check if we are correctly using new libraries and don't impact too much our users.